twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

   - Access logs: For ALB, access logs are generated every five minutes and stored to S3.
 You will have to pay S3 expenses but you won’t pay for the data transfer to the S3.
 Access logs are “eventually consistent,” which means that the files can be produced out of order.
 AWS does not guarantee that every request will be written to the access logs.

 Benefits:
-  - Support for path-based routing.
-You can configure rules for your listener that forward requests based on the URL in the request.
-This enables you to structure your application as smaller services, and route requests to the correct service based on the content of the URL.
+  - Support for path-based routing; enables you to structure your application as smaller services, and route requests to the correct service based on the content of the URL.
-  - Support for host-based routing.
-You can configure rules for your listener that forward requests based on the host field in the HTTP header.
-This enables you to route requests to multiple domains using a single load balancer.
+  - Support for host-based routing; enables you to route requests to multiple domains using a single load balancer.
   - Support for routing based on fields in the request, such as standard and custom HTTP headers and methods, query parameters, and source IP addresses.
   - Support for routing requests to multiple applications on a single EC2 instance.
 You can register each instance or IP address with the same target group using multiple ports.
   - Support for redirecting requests from one URL to another.